-Also mlflow configuration has to be set up as described in mlflow section.
+Also mlflow configuration has to be set up (if required by the project) as described in mlflow section.

 Having configuration ready, type:

 '''

 kedro airflow-k8s -e pipelines compile

 '''

 This command compiles pipeline and generates DAG in dag/airflow\k8s\plugin\demo.py.
 This file should be copied manually into Airflow DAG directory, that Airflow periodically scans.
 After it appears in airflow console, it is ready to be triggered.